On flat epimorphisms of rings and pointwise localizations: Pointwise rings with applications

-\begin{lemma} Let $\phi: R\rightarrow S$ be an epimorphism of rings where $S$ is a nontrivial ring with the trivial idempotents.
+\begin{lemma} Let $\phi: R\rightarrow S$ be an epimorphism of rings where $S$ is a nonzero ring with trivial idempotents.
 Suppose $\phi(r)$ has a pointwise inverse in $S$ for all $r\in R$.
-Then $A=\Ima(\phi)$ is an integral domain and $S$ is its field of fractions.\\ \end{lemma}
+Then $A:=\Ima(\phi)$ is an integral domain and $S$ is its field of fractions. \end{lemma}